 - Envy of Another's Spiritual Good

-The items on this list are not exactly the unpardonable sin per se, rather they are tendencies which pave the way for a definitive rejection of God.
+The items on this list are not exactly the unpardonable sin per se, but they are "risk factors" for it; having a tendency to pave the way for a definitive rejection of God.
 They are all forms of unbelief which embody an unwillingness to receive salvation.
 One cannot commit any of these sins while living in complete darkness, ignorant of salvation; rather it becomes possible to commit them once you begin to see the light.

 Despair is the belief that it is not possible for you to be saved.
 People who are vulnerable to this sin sometimes think they are being humble, but in fact they are despising God's mercy and holding it in contempt.
 (The aspirational slogan "If you believe in yourself, then you can" is lame and wrong, but it is usually true in life that "If you don't believe, then you can't"!)
 In Star Wars: Return of the Jedi, part of the reason that Darth Vader is enslaved by the Dark Side of the Force is that he believes he is irredeemable.
 Paradoxically, Despair can become a self-fulfilling prophecy that makes salvation impossible.
 But that is our own fault, not God's fault.

 Presumption is the conviction that you don't need repentance and grace, because God in his mercy will accept you just the way you are, as if sin were no big deal.
 It places confidence in one's own righteousness (or lack thereof) rather than the Lord.
 While Catholics would emphasize the dangers of "faith without works", as a Protestant I would say that thinking you can save yourself by means of good deeds or religious ceremonies is itself a form of Presumption!
 But it is not presumptuous to have a high degree of confidence in God's mercy to save you by the merits of Christ, to the extent that this confidence is grounded in God's promises and character, rather than a self-satisfied refusal to change.